 On the negative side, consumption of both undercooked and overcooked pork should be avoided.

 Overcooked pork may contain carcinogenic substances, and undercooked (or raw) pork may harbor parasites.

-That being said, moderate consumption of properly prepared pork can very well fit into a healthy diet.
+Though not exactly a health food, moderate consumption of properly prepared pork can be an acceptable part of a healthy diet.